dyne/starters/saas/{{cookiecutter.project_name}}/webapp/README.md

 ***
 ## 🎮 Quick start

-To start using SAASroom run the following command in the root folder
+To start using {{cookiecutter.project_name}} run the following command in the root folder

 ```bash
 docker compose up